AdobeDocs/commerce-pwa-studio/src/pages/metapackages/commerce/index.md

 This metapackage is only required for PWA projects that target Adobe Commerce as the backend.

-## Development setup
+## Prerequisites

+Install the [Open Source metapackage](/metapackages/open-source/index.md) in all projects using PWA Studio 12.1.0 and higher.

+### Installation as a git-based composer package

 To setup and develop your PWA extension modules locally, use the following instructions.

-### Installation as a git-based composer package

-1. Clone and/or navigate to your [`magento2` git repository](https://github.com/magento/magento2) with Commerce and check out the latest develop branch, such as `2.4-develop`.
-You may also check out and use any `2.4` release tags.
+1. Clone the `magento2-pwa-commerce` repository into your Magento Commerce vendor directory name:

     ```bash
-    git clone git@github.com:magento/magento2.git && cd magento2
-    ```

-1. Create an `ext` directory within the root of your `magento2` project:

-    ```bash
-    mkdir ext
-    ```

-1. Clone the `magento2-pwa-commerce` repository into your vendor directory name:

-    ```bash
-    git clone git@github.com:magento-commerce/magento2-pwa-commerce.git ext/magento/magento2-pwa-commerce
+    git clone git@github.com:magento/magento2-pwa-commerce.git ext/<vendor-directory-name>/magento2-pwa-commerce
     ```

 1. Update the `magento2/composer.json` settings to create a better development workflow for your extension modules: